 International Honors for Cliff Mautner

 Being a Nikon Ambassador is, without question, the biggest honor of my career.
 I've been shooting the Nikon brand since I began shooting, and in 2013, Nikon announced their Nikon Ambassador program.
-They describe the ambassadors as "some of the most talented and influential visual artists working in the business today".
-"As the top photography artists and visual storytellers of this era, these contemporary photographers' advanced techniques, unprecedented creativity and tenacious approach to imaging solutions is demonstrated assignment after assignment, each and every time they pick up a Nikon Camera".
-You can view my Nikon Ambassador profile here.
+They describe the ambassadors as "some of the most talented and influential visual artists working in the business today."
+"As the top photography artists and visual storytellers of this era, these contemporary photographers' advanced techniques, unprecedented creativity and tenacious approach to imaging solutions are demonstrated assignment after assignment, each and every time they pick up a Nikon Camera".

 Top Ten Wedding Photographers in the World

 American PHOTO magazine named me one of the Top 10 Wedding Photographers in the world.
-It was an honor to be listed amongst such an incredible list talented photographers.
-Based on comparisons to other wedding photographers from all over the world, American PHOTO magazine's editors believed that my work was among the top ten.
+It was an honor to be listed amongst such an incredible list of talented photographers.
+Based on comparisons to other wedding photographers worldwide, American PHOTO magazine's editors believed that my work was among the top ten.
 It was an incredible honor, to say the least.
-You can read the feature here.

 WPPI International Photographer of the Year Award

-This award, given annually to one individual at the Wedding and Portrait Photographer's International convention in Las Vegas NV, is an honor bestowed upon those who have succeeded at the highest level of the craft.
-The award represents artists who have been leaders within the industry, and have been exemplary role models with regard to artistry, ethics, and educational contributions to the world of photography.
-Their influence to wedding and portrait photography is recognized with this award.
+This award, given annually to one individual at the Wedding and Portrait Photographer's International convention in Las Vegas, NV, is an honor bestowed upon those who have succeeded at the highest level of the craft.
+The award represents artists who have been leaders within the industry and have been exemplary role models concerning artistry, ethics, and educational contributions to the world of photography.
+Their influence on wedding and portrait photography is recognized with this award.

 2015 WPPI Grand Award for Photojournalism